 - Agree to the repayment schedule

-Once you have given out the above documents, your vehicle will be appraised, and you can have your cash within 30 minutes.
+Once you have given out the above documents, your vehicle will be appraised.
+It’s possible to have your cash within 30 minutes.
 The state of California has online title loan companies that enable you to drive away with your vehicle.
 However, the car title is held as collateral until you entirely pay the loan.
 In case you are unable to make all the payments, your vehicle will be repossessed and sold to recover the amount advanced.
 You should ensure this does not happen as the cash advanced is usually 50 percent of the appraised value.

 Are there laws in California that regulate car title loans?

 Car title loan shops are regulated by the California Department of Business Oversight Finance Lenders law License.
 This has long been the main law in the State of California for online lenders.
 However, most of these loans are subjected to the goodwill of both parties and reliability of information given.
 There are also regulations in place on a federal level that govern online lending.
 Many of these restrictions concern people taking out payday loans and cash advances but they may still apply here.
 Be sure to check your state regulations and federal laws before entering into an agreement.
 The online title loan shops are also required by law to make available customer details to local law enforcement agencies.
 This is usually a measure to curb vehicle theft.

 How long do I have to repay the loan?